 Statues or portrait busts that memorialize individuals are carefully reviewed.
-Generally, an individual must have had a significant association with the campus if a commemorative piece of art depicting him or her is to be considered for outdoor display.
+Generally, an individual must have had a significant association with the campus if a commemorative piece of art depicting them is to be considered for outdoor display.
 Portrait plaques, busts or paintings of individual faculty members, administrators, alumni and donors are often included in buildings or rooms named in their honor.
 A larger piece of portrait art, particularly one situated outside, would require more scrutiny and a higher level of justification.

 If an art piece could have a significant effect on the environment (for example, altering a historic landscape or building, being prominently visible from a view corridor, or being located on or near a creek, or in a way that affects campus vegetation, or could interrupt the flow of traffic), it may be subject to review under the California Environmental Quality Act (CEQA).
 Campus planning staff can advise whether such review will be necessary.

 The University cannot provide an absolute guarantee that a work of art will remain in a single location or remain permanently on the campus.
-The campus landscape is an evolving, active environment and it is not possible to predict every future need for building sites or landscape alterations.
+Once it accepts a work of art for an outdoor site, the campus will endeavor to keep the art in an appropriate setting and condition.

 The campus also considers temporary outdoor art.
 Proposals for the display of temporary art should have a defined period of years.
 Temporary art is subject to the same review procedures and criteria, however, the art may be subject to a less stringent review.
 For example, an individual featured in a temporary piece of art might not have a strong relationship to the Berkeley campus, but might still be approved for display based upon the campus’ values and the intrinsic quality of the art.

 The cost of removing temporary art should be accounted for as part of the overall cost for the piece to be displayed on campus.